 Bio Data of Ms Jyotika Kalra

-A passionate activist, she has been associated with many NGOs, including the All India Women’s Conference & the Indian Federation of University Women’s Associations affiliated to Graduate Women International - both having consultative status with the United Nations (ECOSOC).
-As a representative of these organizations, Ms Kalra has attended international conferences at Istanbul, Manchester and United Nations Headquarters, New York.
-She has deliberated on many rights issues of women which include surrogacy, female foeticide, witch-hunting etc. She has worked on rights of domestic workers, workers in the Gulf; Dalit entry in temples; victims of religious fundamentalism.
+A passionate activist, she has been associated with many NGOs.
+As a representative of these organizations, Ms. Kalra has attended International Conferences at Istanbul, Manchester and United Nations Headquarters, New York.
+She has deliberated on many rights issues of women which include surrogacy, female foeticide, witch-hunting, etc. She has worked on rights of domestic workers, workers in the Gulf; Dalit entry in temples; victims of religious fundamentalism.

-In the past, she has enjoyed imparting knowledge as part-time lecturer in Faculty of Law, University of Delhi & I.P.
+In the past, she has enjoyed imparting knowledge as part-time Lecturer in the Faculty of Law, University of Delhi and I.P.
 College, Delhi University.